 Each undergraduate research journal listed below is run by an all-student staff.
 Check each publication’s website for the most up-to-date information on submission procedures and deadlines.
-If you’re interested in learning more about the world of research and publishing, contact the editor to find out how to participate.
+If you’re interested in learning more about the world of research and publishing, contact the journal to find out how to participate.

 Produced annually by students at The University of Texas at Austin, Analecta is comprised of student art and previously unpublished student literature collected from a contest held at over 280 colleges and universities each fall.

 Ex Nihilo is a student-run philosophy journal that seeks to serve as an outlet for undergraduate philosophy essays of exceptional quality.
 The journal is produced by the Undergraduate Philosophy Association and supported in large part by the Department of Philosophy at The University of Texas at Austin.
 Ex Nihilo is published in the spring, and issues are published in print as well as online.